mahendranv/mahendranv.github.io/_posts/kotlin/2021-04-30-bon-apetit.md

 }
 ```

 **foldIndexed** function takes in a initial value and an operation lambda to operate on the element.
 Notice the lambda returns the accumulated value on each iteration.
-Unlike sum functions which needs element to operate on, here the operation owned by the us.
+Unlike sum functions which need an element to operate on, here the operation owned by the us.